 New town centre

 With the population predicted to increase by around 7,000 residents, the regeneration includes the development of a thriving new town centre which will include community spaces to integrate the existing and new residents.
-The new town centre will be located on Prince Philip Barracks and will include the new school, leisure centre, health hub and public service hub as well as an array of shops, restaurants and commercial office spaces.
+The new town centre will be located on Prince Philip Park and will include a new leisure centre, health hub and public service hub as well as an array of shops, restaurants and commercial office spaces.
 Parts of the Green Grid and the introduction of a transport hub will help ensure that the town centre is easily accessible.
-The key elements of the new town centre, including several shops and restaurants, are expected to open end 2019.
+Key elements of the new town centre, including several shops and restaurants, are expected to open end 2019.

 Culture, Arts & Heritage